Tea in the Sahara

 If you haven’t already guessed it this week guys my review is not covering new ground, more a stroll down memory lane revisiting a classic horror podcast which I hope that you will enjoy.

 Launched in 2016 by Dead Signals Archive 81 is a camera-based Blair Witch-style horror podcast that follows two lead characters separated by twenty years time difference, demonstrating time is not linear in this fiction drama.
 Dan (Daniel Powell), is a temp archivist working in a private outpost restoring severely damaged videotapes retrieved from the Visser building fire.

 The Visser building went up in flames in 1994, and in the present Dan is charged with restoring the tapes which were originally filmed by missing joint lead character Melody Pendras (Amelia Kidd).
 Melody was employed to record & document residents of the New York Visser building.
 It is these very tapes, Melody’s tapes that Dan is employed to restore, view, and catalogue for the secretive Mr Davenport.

-Through Dan’s historical restoration of Melody’s found footage from 1994, we discover that all as is not as it seems within the Visser building.
-Odd residents live on its eighth floor, hypnotic music plays within the background of the building, and that’s before we chat about the sadistic cult led by its weirdo leader Samuel (Austin Mitchell).
+Through Dan’s historical restoration of Melody’s found footage from 1994, we discover that all is not as it seems within the Visser building.
+Odd residents live on its eighth floor, and hypnotic music plays in the background of the building, and that’s before we chat about the sadistic cult led by its weirdo leader Samuel (Austin Mitchell).

 If I do compare some of the actings between both the Netflix show and the original podcast some characters in the podcast outshine its contemporary version.
 For example, the podcast version of Samuel is ten times more menacing & narcissistic than the trendy bespeckled, cardigan-wearing counterpart within the TV show.
 And that’s the beauty of pure audio my friends!